 The reshaping of clay or playdough that they see in their imagination is a healthy outlet for emotions.
 It can help a child develop a sense of self-control.
 When a child creates a cat from the dough, he is expressing his point of view or his version of what a cat looks like.

 Painting is a medium through which children express their experiences or emotions, which they cannot verbalise.
 Your child may draw pictures randomly and paint them messily but it is a meaningful piece of art for them.
 They are experimenting with the process of creating and exploring through self-expression and creativity.

 • Exploratory storytelling

-Encourage children to recount an incident like – how was their birthday party, how they prepared for Christmas carol or narrate them a story and ask them what they would do in a particular role.
-This not just allows children to express themselves but greatly encourages their creativity, verbal proficiency and imagination power.
+Encourage children to recount an incident like – how was their birthday party, how they prepared for the Christmas carol, or narrate them a story and ask them what they would do in a particular role.
+This not just allows children to express themselves but greatly encourages their creativity, verbal proficiency, and imagination power.

 At Aurora Early Childcare Center, we believe self-expression equips children to be the best they can be.
 Teaching arts, as an expression, forms an essential part in the Aurora curriculum.
-Art opens up an avenue to allow children to express their preferences, feelings and thoughts in a way that is unique to them.
-Our educators in our childcare centers in Doncaster and Rowville set up learning environments and carefully select activities that reflect children’s interests so they can grow emotionally, intellectually, physically and socially.
+Art opens up an avenue to allow children to express their preferences, feelings, and thoughts in a way that is unique to them.
+Our educators in our childcare centers in Doncaster, QV, and Rowville set up learning environments and carefully select activities that reflect children’s interests so they can grow emotionally, intellectually, physically, and socially.